Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

 ## **3.3 Data Sources and Collection**

-This research makes use of the CirCor DigiScope 2022 Phonocardiogram (PCG) dataset, which is a well-established and commonly used publicly-available benchmark set for heart sound classification and murmur detection tasks.
-The dataset contains over 3,163 recordings collected from pediatric patients in routine clinical visits at four hospitals in Brazil.
-Audio recordings use an electronic stethoscope in clinical settings, producing real-world variations in noise, background, and recording quality.
-The dataset includes audio samples sampled at 4000 Hz with length of 5-30 seconds.
-Heart sounds include normal and pathological murmurs, labelled by cardiologists.
-The dataset has multiple levels of annotations: murmur presence (present, absent, unknown), clinical outcome (normal, abnormal), and location of auscultation site (aortic, pulmonary, tricuspid, mitral).
+This research makes use of the PhysioNet CinC Challenge 2016 Phonocardiogram (PCG) dataset, which is a well-established and commonly used publicly-available benchmark set for heart sound classification and murmur detection tasks.
+The dataset contains over 3,000 recordings collected from patients in clinical settings, providing real-world variations in noise, background, and recording quality.
+The dataset includes audio samples with varying lengths and sampling rates, which are standardized to 2000 Hz for processing.
+Heart sounds include normal and pathological murmurs, labelled by cardiologists as normal or abnormal.

-For this study, I adapted the dataset to a binary classification framework for normal heart sounds and abnormal/murmur-present recordings, similar to previous studies on PCG-based murmur detection.
-To address class imbalance, data augmentation techniques, including time-stretching, pitch-shifting, noise-injection, and amplitude-scaling, were applied afterwards in the preprocessing stage.
-The dataset was divided into training (70%), validation (15%), and test (15%) data, with stratification across classes to preserve the proportions of normal and abnormal samples.
-Patient-level splitting was enforced to avoid data leakage, ensuring that recordings from the same patient did not appear in the different datasets.
-This careful implementation improves the generalizability of the build model, consistent with accepted practices in utilizing machine learning in the biomedical research field.
+For this study, the dataset was adapted to a binary classification framework for normal heart sounds and abnormal/murmur-present recordings.
+The dataset was divided into training (80%), validation (10%), and test (10%) data, with stratification across classes to preserve the proportions of normal and abnormal samples.
+Patient-level splitting was enforced to avoid data leakage, ensuring that recordings from the same patient did not appear in different datasets.
+This careful implementation improves the generalizability of the built model, consistent with accepted practices in utilizing machine learning in the biomedical research field.

 ## **3.4 Data Preprocessing**